-The FMWG Steering Committee is comprised of the following professionals:
+The FMWG Steering Committee is comprised of the following experts, who can comment on nuclear security:

 - Kenneth N. Luongo, President, Partnership for Global Security (co-chair)